 Incoming PhD Handbook

 Welcome to Human Centered Design & Engineering!
-The sixteen of you have the distinction of being the largest cohort admitted into our doctoral program since the program’s inception in 2009.
 Faculty and staff are excited for your arrival and look forward to getting to know you throughout your time here.

 Over the years we’ve developed a list of resources and helpful tips for our incoming doctoral students.
 We hope you will find this beneficial as you start your new adventure.